 People garden for a wide range of reasons, but one common denominator can make gardening less fun and more of a chore – the garden pests that can occur daily.
-These pests could be insects, plant disease, or even animals that get into your garden to divulge themselves on the fruits of your labor, literally.
-Instead of spending money on expensive and potentially harmful pesticides or spending the time and money for an exterminator, there are ways to naturally get rid of these garden pests.
+These pests could be insects, plant diseases, or even animals that get into your garden to divulge themselves on the fruits of your labor, literally.
+Instead of spending money on expensive and potentially harmful pesticides or spending time and money on an exterminator, there are ways to eliminate these garden pests naturally.

 1. Use Mesh

 Mesh or chicken wire caging is a vital gardening tool when putting around your plants can prevent larger pests, such as critters (rabbits, deer, mice, raccoons, etc.), from romping through your garden and disturbing the growing process for your veggies and fruits.
 Install a layer of mesh or chicken wire around the entire garden bed but remember to leave a section that can be opened so that you can get into your garden for maintenance.
 These fences will prevent larger animals from jumping into the garden, trampling the plants, and disturbing the soil/fertilizer/mulch put into place.

 Citrus sprays made using essential oils and water can have an unpleasant effect on insects’ smell and taste.
 Mix several drops of lime, lemon, or grapefruit essential oils (or use natural juice from the fruit itself) into half a cup of water.
 Shake vigorously to mix and spray the bottom of the leaves on the plant being infested daily.
 Continue this until the insects are gone, and repeat the process once a week to refresh the smell.
 Use citrus-based fruits, as the more acidic this mixture is, the more effective it is.